home-assistant/home-assistant.io/source/_components/sql.markdown

 ---

 The `sql` sensor platform enables you to use values from an [SQL](https://en.wikipedia.org/wiki/SQL) database supported by the [sqlalchemy](https://www.sqlalchemy.org) library, to populate a sensor state (and attributes).
-This can be used to present statistics about Home Assistant sensors if used with the `recorder` component database.
+This can be used to present statistics about Home Assistant sensors if used with the `recorder` integration database.
 It can also be used with an external data source.

 ## {% linkable_title Configuration %}